The FAQs below are also available for download as a PDF.

 were grandfathered from an evolving national program, but later some states ceased

 to recognize the credential of midwives who were grandfathered and therefore

 did not participate in the current program of recertification.
 The

 credentialing organization had to revamp its procedures and ultimately pull all

 of those experienced practitioners into the new program, after all.

 Will nurse anesthetists have input into developing program details?

 Yes; we absolutely need the input of nurse anesthetists as we determine the best ways to plan and implement the program.
 The NBCRNA is collaborating with the AANA and in particular the education department on issues related to CE credits.
-We will also be seeking nurse anesthetists who are interested in serving on CPC subcommittees to develop the learning modules, to determine the types of activities that will be appropriate as “non-assessed” professional activity units, to serve on the examination committee, and more.
+Nurse anesthetists are currently serving on CPC subcommittees to develop the learning modules, determine the types of activities that will be appropriate as “non-assessed” professional activity units, develop the recertification examination, and more.
 A rough estimate is that the NBCRNA will recruit approximately 30 individuals to form the initial working groups.